jusbrasil/careers/fullstack-engineer/README.md

  - You test your code

  ## Extra bonus if you
- - You're experienced with backend programming languages: ReactJS, PHP, Python, NodeJS
+ - You're experienced with backend programming languages: PHP, Python, NodeJS
  - You’re experienced with Relay and GraphQL
  - You're experienced with cloud computing
  - Are involved with the tech community